-Chemistry has been part of Berkeley since the University's founding in 1868.
+Chemistry has been part of Berkeley since the University's charter was signed on March 23,1868.
 The chemist Robert Fisher was one of the first ten faculty to be hired.
 He was sent to Europe to buy equipment as it was generally unavailable in the United States at the time.
 In 1869 he taught classes, open to the publc, in the temporary downtown Oakland campus "with chemical demonstrations".
 The department of chemistry was officially founded four years later by the State Legislature on March 12, 1872 which will make our college 150 years old in 2022.
 Willard B. Rising arrived in 1872 as the first official professor of chemistry after the College was established.
 He eventually became the College's first official dean serving for over 30 years.

 In 1890 a handsome, dedicated brick building was constructed for the college on what is now the site of Hildebrand Hall.
 In time it came to be known as “The Old Chemistry Building,” and when it finally fell to the wrecker’s ball to make room for more modern facilities in 1966, its cupola was preserved.
 The cupola now sits in the Chemistry Plaza above Giauque Laboratory, a reminder of the days when the college rose from a small institution to an internationally acclaimed center for teaching and research in the chemical sciences.